Dalemaunder/DynUp/README.md

 - [ ] Add features to client
     - [ ] Basic logs
     - [ ] Advanced logs
+    - [ ] Can authenticate hello packets with the server

 - [ ] MVP of the TUI frontend
     - [ ] Can update the config file